engie-group/shaystack/README.md

 ,"804.552.2222",,,✓,,,,"New_York",,,3149.0ft²,✓,"@p:demo:r:23a44701-1af1bca9 Richmond, VA",,,,,,,"Retail Store",,,"US",,,"3504 W Cary St",20:00:00,1996.0,,"C(37.555385,-77.486903)",@p:demo:r:23a44701-67faf4db Richmond,10:00:00,,,,,,,,,,,,,"Richmond",,,,,"Carytown",,,@p:demo:r:23a44701-a89a6c66 Carytown,"3504 W Cary St, Richmond, VA",,"VA","23221",,,,,,1.0,,"Richmond",,
 ```

+##### Limitations

+Because this provider use a local cache with the parsing version of S3 file, it's may be possible to see different
+versions if AWS use multiple instances of lambda.
+To fix that, the environment variable `REFRESH` can be set to delay
+the cache refresh (Default value is 15m).
+Every quarter of an hour, each lambda instance check the list of version for
+this file, and refresh the cache in memory, at the same time.
+If a new version is published just before you start the
+lambda, it's may be possible you can't see this new version.
+You must wait the end of the current quarter, redeploy the
+lambda or update the `REFRESH`
+parameter.

 #### Provider SQL

 This provider use an ontology imported in SQL database.
 Each entity is saved in a row in the JSON format.